 The chances are high enough that although you’re using a Samsung Galaxy device that’s running on the One UI 3/3.1 or above and you’re also using the Samsung Gallery app, you’re not aware of some of its additional/hidden features that you should start using right away.

-However, we should also mention that Samsung didn’t tell users about a couple of advanced features that only Samsung Galaxy device users can use whatsoever.
-So, it’ll quite obvious for some of the users not to be aware of a couple of functionalities.
-The so-called ‘Remaster Pictures’ feature is almost near to perfection that users always prefer.
+However, we should also mention that Samsung didn’t tell users about a couple of advanced features that only Samsung Galaxy device users can use.
+So, it’ll be quite obvious for some of the users not to be aware of a couple of functionalities.
+The so-called ‘Remaster Pictures’ feature is almost near to the perfection that users always prefer.

 What is the Remaster Pictures feature on the Samsung Gallery app?

 So, what this feature does?
 This particular feature scans and recognizes all the available images on your Samsung Galaxy device via the stock Gallery app in the background.
-Then it notifies you which image(s) requires to be improved the resolution up to its full potential or which one needs to be improved brightness, color, or sharpness, etc.
+Then it notifies you which image(s) requires to be improved resolution up to its full potential or which one needs to be improved brightness, colour, sharpness, etc.

 How to Find and Use Remaster Pictures Feature on Samsung Gallery App?

 This is something that you’ll need to focus on the Samsung Gallery app whenever you open it to use the gallery app or media files.
 Keep in mind that you can’t manually use this feature until the system or Remaster Pictures feature recognizes an image or multiple images that need to be retouched practically.